Coffs Harbour Regional Boat Ramp

 Project overview

-Transport for NSW Maritime is part-way through a major upgrade to the Coffs Harbour Regional Boat Ramp to increase the size of the ramp, provide more facilities and improve parking options.
-The boat ramp and pontoons have been completed, and we are now working on the carpark and facilities.
+Transport for NSW Maritime has upgraded the Coffs Harbour Regional Boat Ramp to increase the size of the ramp, provide more facilities and improve parking options.
+The boat ramp and pontoons have been completed, and we are now working on the finishing touches to the carpark and facilities.

 The Coffs Harbour Regional Boat Ramp project comprises of 2 stages of work: Stage 1 (the boat ramp and pontoons) is complete, and we are now in Stage 2 (the car park and facilities).
-Concurrently, Transport for NSW Maritime has implemented measures to resolve sand build-up in the channel.
+Transport for NSW Maritime is also implementing measures to resolve sand build-up in the channel.
 For information about sand management, click here.

 Coffs Harbour Boat Ramp webcam